HDFS Tutorial – A Complete Hadoop HDFS Overview

-Multiple copies of each block are stored across the cluster on different nodes.
+HDFS stores multiple copies of each block across the cluster on different nodes.
 This is a replication of data.
-By default, HDFS has a replication factor of 3.
-It provides fault tolerance, reliability, and high availability.
+By default, the HDFS replication factor is 3.
+Hadoop HDFS provides high availability, fault tolerance, and reliability.

-A Large file is split into n number of small blocks.
-These blocks are stored at different nodes in the cluster in a distributed manner.
-Each block is replicated and stored across different nodes in the cluster.
+HDFS splits a large file into n number of small blocks and stores them on different DataNodes in the cluster in a distributed manner.
+It replicates each block and stored them across different DataNodes in the cluster.

-Namenode stores metadata and datanode which stores actual data.
-The client interacts with namenode for any task to be performed as namenode is the centerpiece in the cluster.
+NameNode stores metadata, and DataNode stores actual data.
+The client interacts with NameNode for performing any tasks, as NameNode is the centerpiece in the cluster.

-Let us now see various features of HDFS.
+In the HDFS tutorial, let us now see various features of Hadoop Distributed File System

 a.
 Distributed Storage

-As HDFS stores data in a distributed manner.
-It divides the data into small pieces and stores it in different nodes of the cluster.
-In this manner, HDFS provides a way to map reduce to process a subset of large data, which is broken into smaller pieces and stored in multiple nodes, parallelly on several nodes.
-MapReduce is the heart of Hadoop but HDFS is the one which provides it all these capabilities.
+HDFS stores data in a distributed manner.
+It divides the data into small pieces and stores it on different DataNodes in the cluster.
+In this manner, the Hadoop Distributed File System provides a way to MapReduce to process a subset of large data sets broken into blocks, parallelly on several nodes.
+MapReduce is the heart of Hadoop, but HDFS is the one who provides it all these capabilities.

-As HDFS splits huge files into small chunks known as blocks.
+HDFS splits huge files into small chunks known as blocks.
 Block is the smallest unit of data in a filesystem.
 We (client and admin) do not have any control on the block like block location.
-Namenode decides all such things.
+NameNode decides all such things.

-HDFS default block size is 128 MB which can be increased as per the requirement.
-This is unlike OS filesystem where the block size is 4 KB.
+HDFS default block size is 128 MB.
+We can increase or decrease the block size as per our need.
+This is unlike the OS filesystem, where the block size is 4 KB.

 The major advantage of storing data in such block size is that it saves disk seek time and another advantage is in the case of processing as mapper processes 1 block at a time.
 So 1 mapper processes large data at a time.

 Hadoop HDFS creates duplicate copies of each block.
-This is called replication.
-All blocks are replicated and stored at different nodes across the cluster.
-It tries to put at least 1 replica in every rack.
+This is known as replication.
+All blocks are replicated and stored on different DataNodes across the cluster.
+It tries to put at least 1 replica in a different rack.

 What do you mean by rack?

-Datanodes are arranged in racks.
-All the nodes in a rack are connected by a single switch so if a switch or complete rack is down, data can be accessed from another rack.
-We will see it further in rack awareness section.
+DataNodes are arranged in racks.
+All the nodes in a rack are connected by a single switch, so if a switch or complete rack is down, data can be accessed from another rack.
+We will see it further in the rack awareness section.

-As seen earlier also, default replication factor is 3 and this can be changed to the required values according to the requirement by editing the configuration files (hdfs-site.xml)
+As seen earlier in this Hadoop HDFS tutorial, the default replication factor is 3, and this can be changed to the required values according to the requirement by editing the configuration files (hdfs-site.xml).

 d.
 High Availability